What has your government agreed at the UN General Assembly?

 "Fact-checking heads of state and government, UN agencies, academics, journalists, and fact-checkers".

-more than fact checks, and is described in more detail at the site above.
+The work is more than fact checks, and is described in more detail at the site.